 Close-Up artfully renders how the lives of a young magician, and his father, a famous novelist, intertwine with the lives of a young poet and the single poet who raised her.
 Close-Up reveals what drives and complicates and undermines our most important relationships.
 This is a robust novel about friendship, romance, marriages and the ties between parents, children, and grandchildren.
 The novel follows five fully rendered characters—Jacob, Martin, Caroline, Jeanie, and Jill—through their rifts and reconciliations, as their whole story brings us through loneliness, longing, missed connections and grievances, and ultimately to a desirable place of understanding.

-Events: We are very excited about the publication of Michelle Herman’s Close-Up; the publication date is March 15, 2022.
+- We are very excited about the publication of Michelle Herman’s Close-Up; the publication date was March 15, 2022.
 Close-Up is now available for pre-order from UGA Press.